xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 through the design of Resistive Switching Random Access Memory.

 # 云计算项目

-Developed a software as a service on AWS.
+talk about my Genomics Analysis Web Service proj, capstone proj of cloud computing course Developed a software as a service on amazon AWS.
 It's about genomics annotation application.
+genomics annotation: a long sequence of gene(DNA) data, the application is used to annotate each segment of the gene(DNA) data.
+This piece of gene control the color of eye.

 genomics annotator and web application.

+genomics annotator: I just call the apis, and it will run annotation.

-users submit a genomics file on the web, genomics annotator will analysis the file and generate a result.
+web application: users submit a genomics file on the web, genomics annotator will analysis the file and generate a result.
 Users can then download the result.
 Integrated external SaaS providers, like Globus Auth for user identification, Stripe for managing subscription and billing functions.

+This proj is developed using python and flask framework.
 Inorder to decouple back-end services, I use Simple Notification Service (SNS) and Simple Queue Service (SQS) as a message broker.
-The number of annotation requests may change over time, so I achieved auto scaling using Elastic Load Balance (ELB) and Cloud Watch, increase or decrease the number of instances.
+The number of annotation requests may change over time, so I achieved auto scaling using Elastic Load Balance (ELB) and Cloud Watch, increase or decrease the number of instances on AWS.

 Implemented fast searching for user jobs with DynamoDB, stored user files using S3.
+If the annotation result is not downloaded for a long time, it will be archieved on aws glacier.
+When the user wants to download the result, we can take it back to s3 bucket.

 # About the company

-* Responsibilities
-  1. Design and implement domain-specific query language engine.
-  2. Design and implement architectural innovations to support a cutting-edge, high-performance, highly-available database and analytics stack.
-  3. Formulate and deliver tools that have high impact on the company's daily operation.
-  4. Promote team success and continually invent ways to improve team productivity.
-  5. Write user-level document and code review peers' deliverables.
-  6. Perform unit and end-to-end regression testing of the deliverables.
+With Granular, farmers can craft crop and field plans
+delegate duties to employees
+track inventory
+help farmers to predict revenue and yield

+Granular—a farm software business under the agriculture division of DowDuPont—penned a deal with Planet.
+Planet is an aptly named company, with some 200 satellites around Earth, watching it and its goings-on all the time.
+As part of this multimillion-dollar, three-year gig announced Tuesday, Granular will get access to daily images of the globe, and some of Planet's six-year archive of snapshots.
+Granular can feed the pictures into its agricultural analytics tools, which can, in turn, relay wisdom to farmers.

-* 为啥选我们公司
+# 为啥选我们公司
-  1. impressive product/solution. real-time graph analytics platform used in fraud detection, supply-chain integliance and many other fields.
+  1. "Well, one of the biggest reasons I am interested in Granular is because of Granular’s value and mission.
+I absolutely agree with Food and Farming are essential for our life for living.
+And I really like the idea of combination of technology and farming business.
+ I believe that helping farmers and their business with a support of cutting-edge software development and data analytics technology can open up a new future of food industry and more predictable production of food products.
+ And, as far as for me, I like software development as well as data analytics.
+So, it would be great feeling and also motivating for me - if I can be part of your team, helping farmers with software development.

-  2. I believe tiger graph has a promising future
+  2. I believe granular has a promising future
   3. my interest perfectly matches the job and technology stack.
 I like data analytics and building software infrastructures. wil not fight with product manager.

-* 问公司问题
+# 问公司问题

+"can I ask the whole process of helping farmers?
+I mean what's the process of getting farming data and how Granular provide an information for farming business?"

+"well, i'm very interested in the farming business and its related technology.
+But is there any program or tranings before university hires can get - before dive into the work?"

+Planet.
+Planet has around 200 satellites around Earth, watching it and its goings-on all the time.
+Granular will get access to daily images of the globe, and some of Planet's six-year archive of snapshots.
+Granular can feed the pictures into its agricultural analytics tools, which can, in turn, relay wisdom to farmers.

   1. 对小公司：Sure, as you know, Tigrt Graph has started its busienss a few years ago, so - i believe it has a lot of opportunities in the market place.
 But, i want to ask you what's the comapny's short term goal in its engineering practice